U1.25 — Phases of the Employment Cycle

 If no improvement occurs, dismissal may take place, following contractual notice requirements.

-Why separation procedures matter
+Why separation matters overall

-- protects the business’s reputation
+- protect the business’s reputation

-- demonstrates ethical and professional management
+- show ethical and professional management

 🏫 Case Study — A Teacher at Scotch College and the Employment Cycle